-Lorenzo Vito M. Sarmiento III, Filipino, 45 years old Director of Advanced Environmental Soil Solutions, Inc. He was President of Medityre, President of Speed Space Systems, Chairman of Emphasys Process Corporation, Investor and co-founder at South Super Sports, Team Manager under contract with the Philippine Football Federation, Creative Director of Speed HKG.
+Lorenzo Vito M. Sarmiento III, Filipino, 45 years old

+Mr. Sarmiento is President of Davito Holdings Corporation.
+He is Co-founder and Chief Operating Officer of Advanced Environmental Soil Solutions, Inc. He was President of Medityre, President of Speed Space Systems, Chairman of Emphasys Process Corporation, Investor and co-founder at South Super Sports, Team Manager under contract with the Philippine Football Federation, Creative Director of Speed HKG.
 He graduated in 1999 from the University of San Francisco, San Francisco CA USA, with a degree in Bachelor of Science in Business Administration with emphasis in Marketing and International Business.
 He took up special courses in International Studies at the Richmond College in London, England and Network Engineering at Herald College, San Francisco CA USA.
 He was elected as director of the Corporation on June 29, 2012.